dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 ### Example of full lineage graph

-Example of exploring the `order_items` model in the project's lineage graph:
+Example of exploring a model in the project's lineage graph:

 <Lightbox src="/img/docs/collaborate/dbt-explorer/example-project-lineage-graph.png" width="100%" title="Example of full lineage graph" />